Were you a picky eater as a kid?

 Prepare quinoa, season with spices and salsa, bake until crispy, devour.
 See?
 I told you it was easy.

-I got the idea for this recipe when I made my Spanish Stuffed Peppers for dinner one night and some of the quinoa spilled over in the pan and got all crispy and delicious while baking – I couldn’t get enough.
+I got the idea for this recipe when I made my Quinoa Stuffed Peppers for dinner one night and some of the quinoa spilled over in the pan and got all crispy and delicious while baking – I couldn’t get enough.
 That was my light bulb moment.

 I hope you all LOVE this recipe!
 It’s:

 This is the perfect filling for all your Mexican night needs: Tacos, burrito bowls (find my 30-minute recipe in our Everyday Cooking Cookbook!), taco salads, nachos, enchiladas, tostadas (also in the cookbook) – you name it, it works!

 If you give this recipe a try, let us know!
 Leave a comment, rate it, and don’t forget to tag a picture #minimalistbaker on Instagram so I can see!
 I love seeing what you come up with.
 Cheers, friends!